hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 But my real name is Stephen, Stephen King, see the pun?
 I'm a writer.
-As such I get to create universes, casts light and shadows in them, and force others to do my bidding as I work behind the scenes, behind the curtain, in my writings
-- and gestures with his fingers as if typing in the air.
+As such I get to create universes, casts light and shadows in them, and force others to do my bidding as I work behind the scenes, behind the curtain, in my writings — and gestures with his fingers as if typing in the air.

 It's all in my mind, hunting me until I write it into existance.
 You, this tower, everything...

 But if I have to be honest, it is not trully me that created them, you know.
 To peek in Gan’s novel does not make one Gan, although many creative people seem to think so.
-No writer is Gan - no painter, no sculptor, no maker of music.
+No writer is Gan — no painter, no sculptor, no maker of music.
 We are kas-ka Gan.
 The prophets of Gan.
+Each prophet has a style.
+Mine is to put characters in dificult situations they have to overcome.

 I'm afraid all of this could fall apart at anytime.
 You don't get an idea how close I've been to death, and with that, the end of this all.
-O Discordia! - the Crimson King laments.
+O Discordia! — the Crimson King laments.

-- The gunslinger, plain as he is, doesn't like this talking.
+— The gunslinger, plain as he is, doesn't like this talking.
 Shivers run through his spine.

 I am your maker, Roland.
 Consider yourself lucky, how many get that chance?
 I